1a3orn/winning-pig-eval/readme.md

 LLMs are notoriously bad at tic-tac-toe.
 But what about other two-player perfect information games (PIGs)?

 I test several LLMs against 13 two-player perfect-information-games where, with perfect play, the first player can always win.
-As it turns out, most LLMs do quite against this task.
+As it turns out, most LLMs do poorly against this task.

 ## To Run